karl-zh/tfm_demo/docs/user_guides/tfm_build_instruction.rst

 ..
 Note::
    The libmetal and open-amp are only for building the dual core TFM usage with leveraging 3rd party open source project.
+   The ePRC repo is needed when TFM going to support remote call with leveraging 3rd party open source project.

 Build steps for the AN521 target platform: